 Before an automation path is activated, you can edit it as often as you need.

-It's always a good idea to make sure that all of the path Rules have the right settings, and that the path Actions have the right content before you activate your path.
+Before you activate your path, it's always a good idea to make sure that all of the path Rules have the right settings and that the path Actions have the right content.

 ![]() | Upgrade your plan: The number of steps in your path and timing options depend on the type of plan you have.
 Upgrading your email plan and adding SMS marketing gives you full access to all the features in an automation path.
 For more information, please see the Plans and Pricing page in your account. |

 When you edit an active automation path, your contacts continue to move along the path from the point where you begin to edit it.
-Contacts are also able to join your path when they trigger it.
+Contacts can also join your path when they trigger it.
 Once you reactivate your path, your contacts will see the changes going forward, but won't see changes to any steps they've already passed.

 ![]() | Important: Removing steps from a path that was already activated causes some contacts to drop out of the path altogether if they're on the deleted step when you reactivate your path. |